RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 $ rladmin node <node_id> maintenance_mode off snapshot_name <snapshot_name>
 ```

+{{% note %}}
+If an error occurs when you turn on maintenance mode, the snapshot is not deleted.
+When you re-run the command,
-We recommend that you use the earliest snapshot available because it contains the original state of the node.
+we recommend that you use the snapshot from the initial attempt because it contains the original state of the node.
+{{% /note %}}

 You can see the list of available snapshots with the command:

 ```src